ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### Installing premium features from CDN

 Just like with open-source features, you can choose between using ES Modules build with imports or UMD build with global variables.
-However, because these methods should not be mixed, you should use the same method as for the open-source features.
+However, these methods should not be mixed.
+You should use the same method for both the open-source and premium features.

 #### CDN with imports

 Start by adding links to style sheets.
 They contain all styles for the editor's UI and content.
-The styles are in two separate style sheets &ndash; for open-source and premium plugins.
+They come in two separate style sheets &ndash; for open-source and premium plugins.
 Refer to the {@link getting-started/setup/css#styling-the-published-content content styles} guide for more information.

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5-premium-features/{@var ckeditor5-version}/ckeditor5-premium-features.css" />
 ```

 Then, you need to attach the script with the JavaScript code.
 To simplify imports, you can use the feature available in browsers &ndash; the [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).
-It allows us to map an easy-to-remember specifier (like `ckeditor5`) to the full URL of the file from the CDN.
-We use this browser feature to share an editor engine code between plugins.
+It allows you to map an easy-to-remember specifier (like `ckeditor5`) to the full URL of the file from the CDN.
+Use this browser feature to share an editor engine code between plugins.

 ```html
 <script type="importmap">